Unless the Lord Comes to Us: Advent Reflections

 *By going to confession.
 If there is any act out of step with the vain and glib holiday atmosphere presented to us by the spirit of this age, it is act of the repentant Christian confessing his or her sins.
 Said Dorothy Day, “Going to confession is hard, hard when you have sins to confess, hard when you haven’t, and you wrack your brain for even the beginnings of sins against charity, chastity, sins of distraction, sloth or gluttony.
 You do not want to make too much of your constant imperfections and venial sins, but you want to drag them out to the light of day as the first step in getting rid of them….I have sinned.
 These are my sins.
 That is all you are supposed to tell; not the sins of others, or your own virtues, but only your ugly, gray, drab, monotonous sins.”
 Blessed are those who mourn, for it is precisely in this mourning that we receive comfort.
 These are the tidings of comfort and joy that the Christmas carol songwriter celebrates—redemption from guilt and the weight of sin!

 *By incorporating the Church’s traditions in ways that make sense for us here and now.
 Though we are not perfect fasters by any means, our family eats more simply in the season of Advent.
-We decorate our tree just before Christmas and then leave it up through Theophany.
 We celebrate St. Nicholas’ Feast Day by putting out shoes on the night of December 5th so that “St. Nicholas” can fill them with gold coins while the children sleep.
 We read about his life, marveling at his overflowing love and goodness.
-We listening to Orthodox Christmas music via the Internet (try Ancient Faith Radio) or CD’s, and we keep an Advent wreath and calendar for six Sundays instead of four.
-We have invented our own traditional Christmas Eve dinner that is a variation of old country traditions.
-In other words, we have adapted, albeit imperfectly, our own cultural traditions to incorporate the spirit of Orthodox worship and emphasis at this time of year.
+We listening to Orthodox Christmas music and we keep an Advent wreath and calendar for six Sundays instead of four.
+We enjoy a traditional Christmas Eve dinner incorporating old world traditions.
+We have adapted, albeit imperfectly, our own cultural traditions to incorporate the spirit of Orthodox worship and emphasis at this time of year.

 Author Matthew Gallatin has said that we in America have traditionally celebrated the Christmas season in backwards fashion.
 “Just as the guest of honor walks through the door, it’s all over,” he notes.
 This year, may we embrace the Orthodox vision of holy preparation, so that when December 25th dawns, we will be ready to receive Christ in the feast, the “Winter Pascha” of Nativity!